 Prior to joining the firm, Sean served as a law clerk to the Honorable Thomas P. Smith, United States Magistrate Judge for the District of Connecticut, and to the Honorable Dominic J. Squatrito, United States District Judge for the District of Connecticut.

 Sean is admitted to practice in the State of Connecticut, the State of New York, the U.S. District Courts for the District of Connecticut, the Southern District of New York, the Eastern District of New York, and the U.S. Court of Appeals for the Second Circuit.
 He received his B.A. in Government from Hamilton College in 1997 and his J.D., magna cum laude, from Quinnipiac University School of Law in 2000, where he served as a Note & Casenote Editor of the of the Quinnipiac Law Review.

-Sean has been recognized by Super Lawyers® in 2020 for his work in the area of Business Litigation.
+Sean has been recognized by Super Lawyers® in 2020 and 2021 for his work in the area of Business Litigation.